benowe1717/games-projecttiy-com/README.md

 ## Contributing to Hardcore New World Tracker

-To contribute to Qualys NLTK, follow these steps:
+To contribute to Hardcore New World Tracker, follow these steps:

 1. Fork this repository
 2. Create a branch: `git checkout -b <branch_name>`